TULiberalArts/Environmental-Studies/pages/next-stops.md

 - Greenpeace

 ## Notable Alumni
-So many of our distinguished alumni have gone on to great accomplishments.
+Many of our distinguished alumni have gone on to great accomplishments.
 The stories below feature some of our outstanding alumni who have risen to levels of professional acclaim and successes!

 **_Alumni Spotlight_**